Football Bet Of The Day: Jamie Griffith has a 17-10 selection for USA's friendly against Senegal

 Don't miss our Football Bet of the Day, where one member of Racing Post Sport's top tipping team offers their best bet from the daily action.

-Football tipster Jamie Griffith has studied Sunday's coupon and his best bet comes from the international friendly between USA and Senegal.
+Football tipster Jamie Griffith has studied today's coupon and his best bet comes from the international friendly between USA and Senegal.

 Football Bet of the Day for Sunday, May 31